JRPG Tourists and the Whitewashing of a Genre: The Expedition 33 Problem

 Sheep Herding and "Innovation":

-Because the media is playing this up as the second coming, you have a herd of sheep who have never touched a JRPG in their lives acting like Expedition 33 invented the wheel.
+New to the genre and you enjoyed the game?
+Cool, now you got plenty more options.
+The problem is that, because the media is playing this up as the second coming, you have a herd of sheep who have never touched a JRPG in their lives acting like Expedition 33 invented the wheel.

 They praise the "revolutionary reactive combat," completely ignorant that Shadow Hearts did the Judgement Ring back in 2001 and Lost Odyssey perfected the Aim Ring in 2007.
 They praise the "deep skill system," not realising it is a direct copy of Final Fantasy IX.
 Even the premise of humanity trapped behind walls by a giant entity is just Attack on Titan with a fresh coat of paint.

 And don't get me started on the music.
 The composer is openly "inspired" by NieR, but this goes beyond inspiration.
 The tracks use a made-up "Chaos Language" just like Keiichi Okabe did.
-The difference is that Okabe used it to convey a world where history had dissolved.
+The difference is that Okabe used it to convey a long running world where history had dissolved.
 Here, it is just aesthetic wallpaper.
 It is shallow mimicry being praised by people who wouldn't know unique sound design if it hit them in the face.

 ✅ The Verdict